Your support gives us so much HOPE

 You give us hope to provide a better future for babies born into disadvantage, and hope for young vulnerable mothers in desperate need of support.
 Thanks to you, young families and innocent children are given the opportunity to thrive through our vital HOPE program.

 Some of the young mums who come through the program need a little extra help on their journey to become a new mum.
-They’re aged between 16 – 25 years old, are pregnant or have a child under two, and are referred to the program through social workers and other NGOs as an early intervention measure to ensure they have the best chance at creating a safe home for
+They’re aged between 16 – 25 years old, are pregnant or have a child under two, and are referred to the program through social workers and other NGOs as an early intervention measure to ensure they have the best chance at creating a safe home for their babies.

 Our vulnerable mums come to us with a wide variety of issues and from diverse backgrounds.
 Some are on the brink of homelessness with nowhere to live, some are victims of domestic violence and some are struggling with the grips of substance abuse.
 Currently 52% of the women in our program are from culturally and linguistically diverse (CALD) backgrounds (including Vietnamese, Indonesian etc), 40% are Aboriginal or Torres Straight Islander, and 2% are Anglo-Australian.